purploided/nicohlasdev/README.md

 👋😳 - Hi!
-I'm Flushed, a Python Developer w/ a bit of Cloud Management Certification!
+I'm Nic, a Python Developer w/ a bit of Cloud Management Certification!

 😳🕸️ - IT Experiences: